Plugfones® Certified Noise Reduction Ratings

 Plugfones have been independently tested by Michael & Associates, Inc., a third party Nationally Recognized Testing Laboratory (NRTL).
 Michael & Associates, Inc. has rigorously tested our products according to U.S., E.U., and Australian standards.

 What are Noise Reduction Ratings (NRR) and Why Do They Matter?

-An official Noise Reduction Rating (NRR) is a certification of the number of decibels that a noise level can be reduced by the proper application of the device or item being tested.
-This rating is provided so that the consumer can choose a device that will provide adequate hearing loss prevention given their normal activities and usage.
+An official Noise Reduction Rating (NRR) is a certification of the number of decibels a noise level can be reduced by the proper application of the device or item being tested.
+This rating is provided so that the consumer can choose a device that will help prevent hearing loss given their normal activities and usage.

-Although it is fun to listen to music or audiobooks on your earplug earphones, Plugfones does not condone or encourage the abuse of corporate safety rules or OSHA regulations.
-If your factory has rules which do not permit the usage of our hearing loss prevention products, Plugfones takes no responsibility if you use our earplug earphones to violate your company’s policies.
+While it is fun to listen to music or audiobooks on your earplug-earbud hybrids, Plugfones does not condone or encourage the abuse of corporate safety rules or OSHA regulations.
+If your workplace does not permit the use of our hearing protection products, Plugfones is not responsible if you use our products to violate company policies.

 We understand that most of our customers use their Plugfones in rough or hazardous work environments, and while our products are made with the highest quality materials, they are not indestructible.
 While working, we recommend you protect your Plugfones by handling them with reasonable care and storing them in a clean area.
 For safety, consider threading cables through your clothing to prevent them from getting caught on objects.